fndomitrovic/update_arcgis_layers/README.md

 ## Data sources:
 ### 1. Open Street Map: bike lanes
-Open Street Map (OSM), according to their wiki, is a "free, editable map of the entire world that is being built by volunteers."
+Open Street Map (OSM), according to the OSM [Wiki](https://wiki.openstreetmap.org/wiki/Main_Page), is a "free, editable map of the entire world that is being built by volunteers."
 It is a crowdsourced map with unlimited kinds of features.
 Open Street Map was an ideal source for bike lane data because it is continuously being updated by cyclists.
 In additon, with OSM's global scale it was possible to create a regional, as opposed to local, bike infrastructure map.

 You can browse OSM data on its website, and query and download OSM data through its Overpass API.
 OSM's Overpass API has a web interface, "Overpass Turbo", where you can build and view queries and download data.
 Alternatively, this project accessed OSM data using Overpass API's endpoint, a link to access an API through code.
 With this API endpoint, you can pass a query that will retrieve data from Open Street Map into the Python script, and eventually into an ArcGIS layer.

-### 2. Citi Bike System Data
+### 2. Citi Bike System Data: Citi Bike docks
 Citi Bike publishes updating, real-time datasets including dock locations and bike availability.
 This data can also be accessed through an API endpoint.
 However, no query is necessary as there are separate API endpoints specifically for dock locations, bike avilability, etc.

 ## Setup: